 -

 Chest.
 Walnut wood, iron.
 Burgos, 17th century.
-Rectangular chest with a flat lid made of carved walnut wood, with corners and a latch at the front to lock it with a key, and a carved decoration on the bottom with simple geometric elements, and simple lines on the outer edge of the lid.
-This type of furniture was very common in Spain, frequently used to store objects of a certain value such as clothes, dishes, etc.
+A rectangular chest with a flat lid, made of carved walnut wood, with corner pieces and a lock on the front for securing it with a key.
+The lower part features a carved decoration with simple geometric elements, and simple lines adorn the outer edge of the lid.
+This type of furniture was very common in Spain, frequently used to store valuable items such as clothing, tableware, and so on.

 · Size: 169x52x73 cms.